Deeds of the Day

 Applying the law of karma to our own lives means that we are better able to accept and move on through life’s tribulations; we are meant to grow and become stronger because of them.

 Applying the law of karma to the woes of the world includes the knowledge that we cannot idly watch evil run riot.
 We must help wherever we can; we can choose to have a positive effect on another person’s karma.
 To see an example of this, watch the short documentary, The Barber of Little Rock, on YouTube.
-Arlo Washington’s work in Little Rock, Arkansas is an inspiring examples of what Steiner calls making a new entry in the book of someone else’s karma.
+Arlo Washington’s work in Little Rock, Arkansas is an inspiring example of what Steiner calls making a new entry in the book of someone else’s karma.

 Truly understanding the law of karma is not to focus on the past, but to embrace the future knowing that nothing we do is in vain.